-Apple VR headset price
+Apple VR and mixed reality headset price

-What we want from Apple VR
+What we want from Apple VR and mixed reality headset

 Consumer-friendly pricing.
 Apple products are known for costing an arm and a leg.
 However, companies such as Facebook have a strong foothold in the mainstream VR market with competitive pricing seen in products like the $399 Oculus Quest.
 If Apple’s VR headset is financially inaccessible, it may struggle to win over consumers.
 Expecting an affordable VR headset from Apple is just wishful thinking, though.
 Perhaps VR will be friendlier on the pockets in the future.

 Comfortable VR headsets.
 Many VR enthusiasts complain that most systems on the market are uncomfortable, clunky — and well — not very 2020.
 On the plus side, the rumors indicate that sleek headsets are on Apple’s top-priority list.
 Some VR gamers also complain about mental fatigue and nausea after using a VR headset, so hopefully, Apple can find a way to circumvent these issues.

 A tetherless design.
 Being bound by wires while gaming in virtual reality is no fun.
 But fortunately, according to leaks, Apple’s vision for its VR headset is a wireless, standalone device.

 Decent specs and features.
 We’d love to see specs that make a VR system awesome, including wide-ranging human movements translated into the VR world, high-resolution displays, higher refresh rates, top-notch tracking and more.
 The Apple VR headset will likely not disappoint, according to the leaks